 I could not get the wheel to work with the driver at all.
 Firstly Windows wouldn’t detect the wheelbase in Fanatec’s wheel properties dialogue, *unless* I’d installed the driver without the Clubsport wheel attached.
 And no matter what I did, iRacing never felt right.
 When I have the time I’ll dissect what went wrong but for now, use this driver from the downloads tab on the DD2 page on Fanatec.com:

 Once you have the drivers installed, the Fanatec wheel properties shortcut should appear on your desktop.
 Alternatively, search for “game controllers” and the correct dialogue should open:

 If you double click your device, it’ll open this properties dialogue:

 On first open it’s possible you’ll be alerted to a firmware update.
 Navigate to the “Update” tab and update the Podium base firmware, then the motor firmware:

 Fanatec DD2 settings for iRacing

 I have two setups.
-One for iRacing and the other for Asetto Corsa.
-They’re both exactly the same (as far as the wheel tuning is concerned) except the overall FFB wheel strength is vastly reduced for Asetto.
+One for iRacing and the other for Assetto Corsa.
+They’re both exactly the same (as far as the wheel tuning is concerned) except the overall FFB wheel strength is vastly reduced for Assetto Corsa.

 And this is how I’m setup in iRacing: